appzmonster/fetch-interceptor/README.md

 initialize();
 ```

 Typically, you'll code the above in `./index.js` or any JavaScript file that you use as the entry point to your application.
 Also, take note that you just need to invoke `initialize()` function once per application lifecycle.
-The `initialize()` function will checks the existence of `'fetch'` in `window` object and do necessary extension.
+The `initialize()` function will check if `'fetch'` exist in the `window` object and do necessary extension.

->NOTE: Invoking `initialize()` multiple times does not throw error or having any undesired side effect.
+>NOTE: Invoking `initialize()` multiple times does not throw error or produce any undesirable side effect.

-### Invoke fetch with request interceptor
+### Enable Request Interceptor in a Fetch Request
 ---
-In order to use request interceptor in a fetch request, you have to add the desired request interceptor to the request.
+In order to use request interceptor in a fetch request, you have to add the request interceptor to the fetch request via the `with` function:

 Using async / await:
 ```